-- increased staffing to support greater local action. - better interaction with sports organisations and their affiliate clubs. - engagement of target groups by local clubs (integration, retention and sustainability). - a new ACE (Assisting Children Excel) project promoting the inclusion of disadvantaged children in mainstream sport - expanded number of community sports hubs.
+- increased staffing to support greater local action.better interaction with sports organisations and their - affiliate clubs.

+- engagement of target groups by local clubs

+(integration, retention and sustainability).

+- a new ACE (Assisting Children Excel) project promoting the inclusion of disadvantaged children in mainstream sport to actively support inclusive measures to increase and sustain participation in sport in County Offaly

-Our Vision
+- expanded number of community sports hubs.

-a county with a vibrant sports culture, inclusive of all people .
+Our Vision a county with a vibrant sports culture, inclusive of all people .